aimms/how-to/Articles/170/170-memory-in-use.rst

 Memory functions
 -----------------------------

-The function :aimms:function:`MemoryInUse` returns the amount of memory used by AIMMS in Mb. :aimms:function:`MemoryInUse` calls a system function to find out how much memory is used by executing a procedure.
+The function :aimms:func:`MemoryInUse` returns the amount of memory used by AIMMS in Mb. :aimms:func:`MemoryInUse` calls a system function to find out how much memory is used by executing a procedure.

 Several other functions are available to check the memory used by specific identifiers in your project.

-* :aimms:function:`Card()`  returns the number of elements, both active and inactive, for the identifier between the parentheses.
+* :aimms:func:`Card()`  returns the number of elements, both active and inactive, for the identifier between the parentheses.

-* :aimms:function:`ActiveCard()`, returns only the number of active elements for the identifier between the parentheses.
+* :aimms:func:`ActiveCard()`, returns only the number of active elements for the identifier between the parentheses.

-* :aimms:function:`IdentifierMemory()`, returns the memory in use for the identifier between the parentheses.
+* :aimms:func:`IdentifierMemory()`, returns the memory in use for the identifier between the parentheses.

 .. tip::